-You must follow the Urban Design Guidelines, which were created to better assist property owners making renovations to designated residential properties.
-The guidelines are based on principles expressed by the Secretary of the Interior’s Standards for Rehabilitation.
+- You must follow the Urban Design Guidelines, which were created to better assist property owners making renovations to designated residential properties.
+The guidelines are based on principles expressed by the Secretary of the Interior’s Standards for the Treatment of Historic Properties.

 Historic Preservation Commission Forms and schedules

 Docket for the May 31, 2019 Historic Preservation Commission Meeting